 UIU will return aid as follows:

-Example of a Title IV return of funds calculation for a Title IV recipient who is considered to have withdrawn: (Independent Study)
+Example of a Title IV return of funds calculation for a Title IV recipient who is considered to have withdrawn: (Self-Paced Degree Program)

 $0 = Title IV Grants

-Student withdrew after completing 1 out of 7 units.
+Student withdrew after completing 1 out of 14 assignments.

 UIU will return aid as follows: